 I am a Computational Physicist at Lawrence Livermore National Laboratory.
-I design high-performance multi-physics simulation code, in particular high-order Arbitrary Lagrangian-Eulerian (ALE) finite element methods for magnetohydrodynamics (MHD) simulations.
-I also push the frontiers of simulating quantum systems in cosmology, such as fuzzy dark matter.
+I develop high-performance multi-physics simulation code on heterogenous architectures, in particular high-order Arbitrary Lagrangian-Eulerian (ALE) finite element methods for magnetohydrodynamics (MHD) simulations, as part of the Multiphysics on Advanced Platforms Project (MAPP).
+I am also exploring new frontiers in the simulation of quantum systems in cosmology such as fuzzy dark matter.

-I received my PhD in Astrophysics 2017 from Harvard University under the advisorship of Lars Hernquist.
-I designed a finite volume moving mesh MHD code, and applied it to study structure formation and magnetic field growth in the interstellar medium and in cosmological settings.
+I completed my PhD in Astrophysics 2017 at Harvard University under the advisorship of Lars Hernquist.
+During my PhD, I designed a finite volume moving mesh MHD code, and applied it to study structure formation and magnetic field growth in the interstellar medium and in cosmological settings.
 My physics modules were implemented into the Arepo code.
 I received an AB in Mathematics and Astrophysics in 2012 from Harvard.

-My broad interests include multi-physics simulations, cosmology, galaxy evolution, black hole physics, turbulence, numerical methods, computer visualization, and machine learning/AI.
+My research interests span a broad range of topics, including multi-physics simulations, cosmology, galaxy evolution, black hole physics, turbulence, numerical methods, computer visualization, and machine learning/AI.

 I grew up in Hawaii and I love the outdoors.